JorgeCroquer/prueba-tecnica-movil-avilatek/README.md

 The design of the screens was provided by Avilatek, and the app was developed by me.

 ## :rocket: Installation
-The APK file is located in the root of the project, in a filed called `test_avilatek.apk`.
+The APK is located in the root of the project, in a file called `test_avilatek.apk`.
 You can download it and install it in your Android device.

 If you want to run the app in debug mode, follow the next steps: